Wisconsin GOP: Rewrite constitution to limit governor’s veto

 Senate Majority Leader Scott Fitzgerald and Assembly Speaker Robin Vos both signaled support.
 Fitzgerald issued a statement saying the proposal “reflects concerns that I have heard from other members of my caucus.”
 Vos issued a statement saying not allowing funding increases through partial vetoes is “common sense.”

-Senate Minority Leader Jennifer Shilling complained that Republicans keep looking for ways to undermine Evers.
+Senate Minority Leader Jennifer Shilling and Assembly Minority Leader Gordon Hintz both said Republicans keep looking for ways to undermine Evers.

+“The public should be outraged at the repeated attempts to change the powers of the office because they disagree with how those powers were used,” Hintz said in statement.

 Partial vetoes have been a thorny issue for the Legislature since at least the 1930s.
 Fiscal bureau data shows 25 constitutional amendments proposed to limit the governor’s power since 1935.
 The latest amendment to pass referendum was in 2008.
 That language erased the so-called Frankenstein veto, the governor’s ability to string together words to form new sentences.